Stark County BMV ALS Hearing Guide

 Possible Outcomes

-• Eligibility Requirements: Eligibility requirements for a hardship license vary depending on the circumstances of your DUI and the length of the suspension.
-Generally, you must demonstrate a genuine need to drive for work, school, medical appointments, or other essential purposes.
+Eligibility requirements for a restricted license vary depending on the circumstances of your case.
+Generally, you must demonstrate a need to drive for work, school, or medical appointments.

 Getting Your License Back